2024 Yemen migrant boat disaster: Local and international responses

-Local fishermen were the first to raise the alarm when they spotted bodies floating in the sea and brought them ashore.
-They and the local Yemeni population provided immediate humanitarian support to the 78 migrants they helped rescue from the water, demonstrating solidarity and resilience their own struggles in a country that has known civil-war for more than a decade.

-Local NGOs and fishermen then continued to search for the missing migrants, performing search and rescue operations or fishing bodies out of the sea and bringing them to the local cemetery to be buried.
+Local fishermen were the first to raise the alarm after spotting bodies floating in the sea and bringing them ashore.
+Working with residents from nearby coastal communities, they provided immediate humanitarian support to the 78 migrants they helped rescue from the water, demonstrating solidarity and community resilience despite the severe hardships faced by Yemenis themselves as a result of more than a decade of civil-war.
+Local NGOs and volunteer groups then joined the fishermen in the search for the missing migrants.
+These community-led efforts involved informal search and rescue operations, transporting survivors to where they could be helped and recovering the bodies of those who had drowned, bringing them to the local cemeteries to be buried.

-According to the IOM, an estimated 60,000 migrants from Horn of Africa entered Yemen through this route in 2024.
-However, the Yemeni government’s ability to provide support in a structured, coordinated manner is limited given the country’s decade long history of civil war and conflict - those refugees that make it safely ashore risk being targeted by kidnappers and other mercenaries as they make their way through Yemen to richer countries like Saudi Arabia.
-Nevertheless, an estimated 60,000 migrants from countries from the horn of Africa made the trip in 2024.
-With 4.5 million internally displaced people (IDPs) of their own as a result of the ongoing civil conflict in Yemen, this further influx of people needing support is placing additional strain on limited resources.
+According to the IOM, the victims were among an estimated 60,000 migrants from the Horn of Africa to have entered Yemen through the Gulf of Aden in 2024.
+With approximately 4.5 million internally displaced people (IDPs) already in Yemen as a result of the ongoing civil conflict, however, the government’s ability to provide support in a structured and coordinated manner is limited.
+Migrants who reach the shore safely face additional dangers once on land, including from kidnappers and other mercenaries as they make their way through to richer countries like Saudi Arabia.
 Because of this, UN and other international agencies are actively supporting the migrants that arrive in Yemen.

-In the tragedy that took place on June 10 2024, for example, it was the IOM who led the international response by dispatching resources, mobile medical units and mental health professionals to the scene of the disaster.
-Other international organisations such as the UNHCR also spoke out at the time of this disaster, underlining their repeated nature and calling it the deadliest boat disaster of the year.
-Another UN agency, UNOCHA, pointed to the extreme weather conditions and unstable situation in Ethiopia and Somalia that presumably lead the migrants to attempt the crossing despite its risks.
+In the tragedy that took place on June 10, 2024, for example, it was the IOM who led the international response by dispatching resources, mobile medical units and mental health professionals to the scene of the disaster.
+Other international organisations such as the UNHCR also spoke out at the time, underlining the repeated nature of this kind of tragedy and calling it the deadliest boat disaster of the year.
+Another UN agency, UNOCHA, pointed to the extreme weather conditions and unstable situation in some parts of Ethiopia and Somalia that presumably lead the migrants to attempt the crossing despite its risks.

-However, all of these sources (including those from local media) are based on IOM-sourced information.
-It is important to point out that there are also authors who have queried this negative portrayal of migration, arguing that it can in fact be positive for both countries involved, and that laying the blame solely on smugglers may distract on the one hand from the home country's responsibility to provide stability and economic prospects for its people, and on the other from the host country's responsibility to offer protection, rights and safe passage to the migrants on their soil.
+However, most information about the incident (including from international and local media) draws heavily on information provided by the IOM.
+Some authors have questioned the predominantly negative framing of migration in such narratives.
+They argue that cross-border movement can also generate economic and social benefits for both countries of origin and destination.
+According to these authors, focusing primarily on smugglers may obscure structural issues such as the responsibility of home countries to provide political stability and economic opportunities, as well as the responsibility of host or transit countries to guarantee protection, rights, and safe passage for migrants on their territory.

-In 2025, in response to this and other tragedies, an additional 1 million euros was pledged by the European Union to protect asylum seekers in Yemen.
+In 2025, in response to this and to other similar tragedies, an additional 1 million euros was pledged by the European Union to protect and support asylum seekers in Yemen.